phongnguyenai/CenFormer/README.md

 ![plot](./figs/overview.jpg)

+## Revision 1

+We have updated the code and pretrained models for KITTI dataset and ShapeNet dataset.
+All the pre-trained model can be found [here](https://uowmailedu-my.sharepoint.com/:u:/r/personal/ttpn997_uowmail_edu_au/Documents/dataset/ATT-Net/pretrained.zip?csf=1&web=1&e=UeRTdU).

 ## Installation

 We provide instructions for creating a conda environment for training and predicting.
 (Note that we use CUDA Version 11.8).